 Use Hyperbaric Oxygen Therapy (HBOT)

-Hyperbaric oxygen therapy (HBOT) is the ultimate treatment for diabetic wounds.
+Hyperbaric oxygen therapy (HBOT) is the ultimate proven treatment for diabetic wounds and other non-healing wounds.
 This safe and natural alternative therapy uses the power of pressurized oxygen to stimulate your body’s innate healing process.
 As a result, it can kickstart tissue repair in wounds that previously failed to heal.

 During an HBOT treatment, you lie comfortably in a special hyperbaric chamber and simply inhale concentrated oxygen.
 As this oxygen flows through your body, it dissolves directly into all of your body’s fluids and permeates areas where circulation is reduced or blocked.
 Inhaling the concentrated flow of oxygen provided through regular HBOT treatments makes it possible to overcome oxygen deficiencies and stimulate a more effective healing process.